awslabs/multi-agent-orchestrator/docs/src/content/docs/general/introduction.md

 ## 🔖 Features

-Below are some of the key features we've built into the Multi-Agent Orchestrator framework:
+Below are some of the key features we've built into the Agent Squad framework:

 - 🧠 **Intelligent Intent Classification** — Dynamically route queries to the most suitable agent based on context and content.
 - 🌊 **Flexible Agent Responses** — Support for both **streaming** and **non-streaming** responses from different agents.